Best gaming keyboards in 2026: we've tested the latest Hall effect, mechanical, TKL, 60% and more

 (Image credit: Future)

 We've years of experience testing gaming keyboards on team.
-Each and every keyboard include in this guide has been reviewed by a professional.
+Each and every keyboard included in this guide has been reviewed by a professional.
 To do that, we use the keyboard extensively during the test period, inspect the switches, utilize the software, and use any special features the keyboard may have.

 A big part of a keyboard's quality is how it feels to type on, and that comes down to the key switches.
 Are they sticky?
 Are they smooth?
 Do they feel like they're filled with sand?
 Have they been lubed?
 There are a lot of variables for just the key switches alone.
 We know what is best for gaming and typing, and what definitely isn't.

 As for the keyboard, the layout can be a sticking point for some, as well as where the media keys are placed.
-Even the type face is a key point of contention for these boards, and we do judge them on every aspect to make sure we've picked the best for your money.
+Even the typeface is a key point of contention for these boards, and we do judge them on every aspect to make sure we've picked the best for your money.

 How to spot the best deal